 Children find studies boring because they don’t have skin in the game.
 They split light beams in the lab only to confirm an already proven experiment, not to try to question it, or study the conditions when an experiment fails.
 They do maths only to find a known answer, not to discover better ways to solve a problem.

 But children love playing cricket because there’s risk and uncertainty.
-There’s no pre-set and straight forward rules that they can follow that would ensure a win, unlike school exams.
-Instead, there’s strategy that they can tinker with, there are popular ideas that they can tweak, and no two games will ever be the same, so there’s plenty of experimentation involved in cricket, unlike school studies.
-No wonder they are bored.
+Unlike studies and school exams, there are no pre-set rules to follow that would ensure a win.
+Instead, there are strategies to tinker with.
+There are popular ideas to tweak and modify.
+No two games are ever alike.
+Unlike school studies, there’s plenty of experimentation involved in cricket.
+No wonder they are perpetually bored in schools.

 In his book Skin in The Game, Nassim Nicholas Taleb talks about the enterprising attitude of drug addicts—how they would conjure up ingenious and unthinkable tricks when it comes to procure drugs.
 Had they spent even half of their mental capacity in making money instead of procuring drugs, all of them would have become millionaires.

 “Where there was risk on the line, suddenly a second brain in me manifested itself, and the probabilities of intricate sequence became suddenly effortless to analyse and map.
 When there is fire, you will run faster than in any competition.
 When you ski downhill some movements become effortless.”

 Addicts are smart because they have skin in the game.
 Taleb also mentions that his knowledge of risk and probability wasn’t derived from reading books, but from actually taking risk in the markets.